Ckenny-Analyst/Ckenny-Analyst/README.md

-## 👩 Kehinde Alawode –  Data Entry Specialist | Entry-Level Data Analyst
+## 👩 Kehinde Alawode –  Data Analyst | Data Quality & Reporting Specialist

 ## 🔹 About Me

+I am a detail-oriented Data Entry Specialist and aspiring Data Analyst with a deep-seated passion for data integrity.
+My journey started with a simple frustration: seeing how a small error at the source could compromise an entire analysis.

-I am a detail-oriented Data Entry Specialist and Entry-Level Data Analyst with hands-on experience in Excel, SQL, and Power BI.
-Skilled in data entry, cleaning, and visualization, I help businesses transform raw data into accurate and actionable insights.
+That's why I specialize in turning raw, messy data into accurate and actionable insights.
+With hands-on experience in Excel, Power BI, and SQL, I help businesses build a solid data foundation they can truly trust and use for decision-making.

+My projects have focused on solving real-world problems and proving the value of clean data.
+Some of my key skills include:

-✅ 90%+ accuracy in handling large datasets
+ -	Over 90% accuracy in handling large datasets
-✅ Experience automating workflows & reporting
-✅ Strong foundation in data quality, record management, and visualization

-Passionate about continuous learning, I combine technical expertise with attention to detail and problem-solving to deliver reliable results.
+ -	Automating workflows and reporting to save time and reduce errors

+ -	Creating visualizations that deliver clear, reliable insights

 ---

 ## 🔹 Skills